johnston9/shot-caller-production/TESTING.md

   2. Click on the Cancel button and a message displays asking you to confirm delete.<br>
   3. Click Yes.<br>
   4. You are taken back to the Subscriptions page and now your new plan has a message saying that your subscription is canceled but you can use the service till the end ot the current payment cycle.<br>
+  3. Once the payment cycle ends the Subscription plan along with all other plans revert back to "Buy" and the Projects no longer display in the My Account page.<br>

 <p align="center"> <strong>Confirm Delete</strong></p>
 <h2 align="center">